 i.
 Their reasoning works like this: We should not forgive another person who sins against us until they are properly repentant.
 This is because repentance is mentioned in the context of our commands to forgive (such as in Luke 17:4), and because our forgiveness to others is to be modeled after God's forgiveness of us.
 Since God does not forgive us apart from repentance, so we should not forgive others unless they properly repent to us.
 We even have the duty to withhold such forgiveness and to judge their repentance, because it is ultimately in their best interest to do so.

 ii.
-This thinking – even if it means well – is incorrect and ultimately dangerous.
-This parable shows us why it is incorrect for us to think, “God doesn’t forgive me without my repentance; therefore I must withhold forgiveness form others who sin against me until they properly repent.”
+This thinking - even if it means well - is incorrect and ultimately dangerous.
+This parable shows us why it is incorrect for us to think, "God doesn't forgive me without my repentance; therefore I must withhold forgiveness from others who sin against me until they properly repent."
 That thinking is wrong, because I do not stand in the same place as God in the equation, and I never can.
-God stands as one who has never been forgiven and never needed forgiveness; I stand as one who has been forgiven and needs continual forgiveness.
+God stands as One who has never been forgiven and never needed forgiveness; I stand as one who has been forgiven and needs continual forgiveness.

 iii.
 Therefore - if it were possible - we should be far quicker to forgive than God is, without precondition of repentance, because we stand as forgiven sinners who must also forgive.
 We have an even greater obligation to forgive than God does.

 iv.
 Since we have been forgiven so much, we have no right to withhold forgiveness from others.
-We are the debtor forgiven almost an infinite debt; will we hold on to the small debits others owe to us?
+We are the debtor forgiven almost an infinite debt; will we hold on to the small debts others owe to us?
 If anyone had the right to withhold forgiveness it is God - and He forgives more freely and more completely than anyone we know.
 What possible right do we have to hold on to our unforgiveness?

 v.
 It is also important to understand that a distinction can and should be made between forgiveness and reconciliation.
 True reconciliation of relationship can only happen when both parties are agreeable to it, and this may require repentance on one or both of the parties in the conflict.
 Yet forgiveness can be one-sided.